 Each company will receive one three-hour technical rehearsal in their assigned venue.
-All technical rehearsals will take place three days prior to the festival.
+Technical rehearsals will begin three days prior to the festival.

 Be aware that daytime technical rehearsals will be necessary for most companies.
 If you know you have daytime conflicts during the tech rehearsal dates, please notify the Fringe as soon as possible.

 Disappointed you didn’t get into the Fringe, and too far down the waitlist to have a hope of getting into the Festival?
 You can submit a Bring Your Own Venue (BYOV) application.

 BYOV applications will be available in January 2018 on ottawafringe.com/byov.

 Feel free to contact the Festival Director if you have any questions about BYOVs.

 That’s all!
 Now you have all the information you need to know before submitting your application, which takes less than five minutes to complete.